shivamchopra99/Banking_Design/README.md

 # In the  LoanOperationActionImpl.java at the end we are printing the output for term Balance
 # We have three models Loan, Payment,Balance made according to the feilds provided in the sample input
 # In the constant package declared the constatans used in the project
+#  Could have added the logger Exceptions Declared in common utilities package , java docs , but because of limited was able to do this much only